The ReDress Project

 Special thanks to Amber Harvey for the poem which became the lyrics for the soundtrack created by Crystal DjKwe Favel.

 Photographs are courtesy of Toby Snelgrove and Bill Jamieson.

-Last year John received an Equity Grant from the CRD.
-With this grant, John created a short film addressing the disproportionate number of Indigenous women, girls, trans and two-spirit individuals who go missing in Canada.
+Last year Johnny received an Equity Grant from the CRD.
+With this grant, Johnny created a short film addressing the disproportionate number of Indigenous women, girls, trans and two-spirit individuals who go missing in Canada.
 This film’s title: Washed up!
-John is currently pondering the future of this film, he plans to release it to the general public in 2021.
+Johnny is currently pondering the future of this film, he plans to release it to the general public in 2021.
 Below are a few images from this project: